-- (1) The owner of land or his or her agent may apply in terms of section 15(2) to the Municipality for the determination of a zoning for land referred to in section 34(1), (2) or (3) of the Land Use Planning Act. - (2) When the Municipality considers an application in terms of subsection (1), it must have regard to the following: - (a) the lawful utilisation of the land, or the purpose for which it could be lawfully utilised immediately before the commencement of the Land Use Planning Act if it can be determined; - (b) the most restrictive zoning, if any, that is most compatible with that utilisation or purpose and any applicable title deed condition; - (c) any departure or consent use that may be required in conjunction with that zoning; - (d) in the case of land that was vacant immediately before the commencement of the Land Use Planning Act, the utilisation that is permitted in terms of the title deed conditions or, where more than one land use is so permitted, one of such land uses determined by the Municipality; and - (e) where the lawful utilisation of the land and the purpose for which it could be lawfully utilised immediately before the commencement of the Land Use Planning Act cannot be determined, the most restrictive zoning that is the most desirable and compatible with any applicable title deed condition, together with any departure or consent use that may be required. - (3) If the lawful zoning of land contemplated in subsection (1) cannot be determined, the Municipality must determine a most restrictive zoning and serve notice of its intention in terms of section 46. - (4) A land use that commenced unlawfully, whether before or after the commencement of this By-law, may not be considered to be lawful.
+- (1) The owner or his or her agent may apply in terms of section 15(2) to the Municipality for the determination of a zoning for land referred to in section 34(1), (2) or (3) of the Land Use Planning Act - (2) When the Municipality considers an application in terms of subsection (1), it must have regard to the following: - (a) the lawful utilisation of the land, or the purpose for which it could be lawfully utilised immediately before the commencement of the Land Use Planning Act, if it can be determined; - (b) the zoning, if any, that is most compatible with that utilisation or purpose and any applicable title deed condition; - (c) any departure or consent use that may be required in conjunction with that zoning;

+- (d) in the case of land that was vacant immediately before the commencement of the Land Use Planning Act, the utilisation that is permitted in terms of the title deed conditions or, where more than one land use is so permitted, one of such land uses determined by the Municipality; and - (e) where the lawful utilisation of the land and the purpose for which it could be lawfully utilised immediately before the commencement of the Land Use Planning Act cannot be determined, the zoning that is the most desirable and compatible with any applicable title deed condition, together with any departure or consent use that may be required. - (3) If subsection (2)(e) is applicable, the Municipality must rezone the land concerned in terms of section 15(2)(a). - (4) A land use that commenced unlawfully, whether before or after the commencement of this By-law, may not be considered to be lawful.